 About Me

 Like many therapists, I came to therapy after gaining experience across different sectors, including working in business support roles within the NHS, early years, and within an organisation that supports neurodivergent individuals and their families, and then as a Service Manager for a charity that supports new parents.
+I also have experience of facilitating groups for staff and volunteer teams, working with individuals in support groups, alongside my practical experience of working as a psychotherapist.
 My journey towards becoming a therapist started with a BSc (Hons) in Psychology, and then my interest was really sparked after engaging in therapy myself and seeing the positive impact it had on my life.

 I am passionate about the connection between our minds and bodies, and I’ve seen first hand how being active and taking part in sports has supported my mental health.
-Having lived in the countryside my whole life, I appreciate the joys as well as the challenges of rural life.
+Having lived in the countryside my whole life, and with connections to agriculture, I appreciate the joys as well as the challenges of rural life.
+Recent research I have conducted has been focussed on the intersection between rural life and equestrian sport and how it has shaped my identity.

-Outside of my work, I love being outside, riding my horse, going to the gym, rugby and music.
+Outside of my work, I love being outside, riding my horse, going to the gym, playing and watching rugby and listening to music.

 Qualifications